salesforce-marketingcloud/sfmc-example-jb-custom-activity/README.md

 ## Examples

-### /discount-code-example
+### /modules/discount-code
-Simple example of a custom activity.
+Example of a custom activity that utilizes an external service to generate a discount code where the user inputs the discount percent in the configuration.

-### /split-example
+### /modules/discount-redemption-split
 Example of a Rest Decision Split where your application tells the contact which way to go through the journey.
+The decision split relies